Sublimelime/Achiever/README.md

 * The olden days... : Win the game without building a fluid wagon.
 * Trains are too hard! : Win the game without building a rail system.
 * Don't panic : Launch your car into space.

-## With Bob's Logistics

-* Not enough hotbar! : Research toolbelt 3.
-* Domo arigato Mr. Roboto : Research modular roboports 1.
-* Belting around at the speed of sound : Place an extremely fast transport belt.
-(Purple tier)
-* Logistical Transcendence : Research advanced logistics and construction robotics 3.
-* Level up bots! : Construct a logistic robot MK4.

-## With Bob's assembling machines

-* Flash Crafter : Craft and place an assembling machine tier 6.
-* A refined taste : Craft and place an oil refinery tier 4.
-* We have chemistry! : Craft and place a chemical plant tier 4.
-* What if we could craft even faster? : Research automation 4.

-## With Bob's Mining

-* Mining the area : Construct an area mining drill tier 1.
-* No ore's land : Construct an area mining drill tier 4, ready to empty the land of ores.
-* Can I AXE you a question? : Craft a diamond axe.
-Get chopping.
-* Ultiminer : Build a mining drill tier 4.
-* Pumped up! : Build a tier 4 pumpjack.